kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 ### §415.107   Safety review document.

-\(a\) An applicant must file a safety review document that contains all the information required by §[[Volume 4/C Licensing/0415 Launch license.md#§415.109   Launch description.|§415.109]]—415.133.
+\(a\) An applicant must file a safety review document that contains all the information required by [[Volume 4/C Licensing/0415 Launch license.md#§415.109   Launch description.|§§415.109]]—415.133.
 An applicant must file the information for a safety review document as required by the outline in appendix B of this part.
 An applicant must file a sufficiently complete safety review document, except for the ground safety analysis report, no later than six months before the applicant brings any launch vehicle to the proposed launch site.

 \(b\) A launch operator's safety review document must: